pghalliday/cookbook-ce-engine/README.md

 cookbook-ce-engine
 ==================

-Chef cookbook to install ce-engine
+Chef cookbook to install and start a ce-engine instance

 ## Depends